 One needs to chill a bit and do some fun, right?
-Set up a personal fun money account and monthly deposit a sum of money that would only be used to satisfy the inner desires.
+Set up a personal fun money account and monthly deposit a sum of money that would only be used to satisfy your inner desires.

 Lastly, you can set up a separate business account if you own some businesses.
 Compared to a traditional current account, a business account would facilitate you with tons of biz-related solutions.

 Steps To Manage Multiple Bank Accounts For Budgeting